UP-RS-ESP/vacon.github.io/_posts/2019-01-02-GMT-plot-windvectors.md

 gmt grdcut -R$REGION $TOPO15_GRD_NC -G$TOPO15_GRD_NC_CentralAndesAmazon
 ```

 You can turn this into a more fancy bash-style command set that verifies if the file exist.
-This will ensure that you only create
+This will ensure that you only create the files that do not exist yet.
 ```bash
 TOPO15_GRD_NC=/PATH/TO/FILE/earth_relief_15s.nc
 TOPO15_GRD_NC_CentralAndesAmazon=earth_relief_15s_CentralAndesAmazon.nc